ak2yny/OpenHeroSelectGUI/README.md

  Run "WFA_MUA.exe" and click a menulocation (white or black numbers).
 Then assign a character to that location by double-clicking on its name on the left list.
 If the number is black, it means that it is already assigned.
 Remove assigned heroes with the `Remove All` button (I couldn't get removing single characters working on Windows 11).

+ To add different locations (for 50RH etc), type the number in the "Current Position" field and double-click on the hero you want to place there.

  Click `Run Marvel Ultimate Alliance` to build the herostat.engb.
-Note: this currently displays and error, if the Game.exe isn't in the location we defined.
+Note: this currently displays and error, if the MUA.exe isn't in the location we defined.
 The error can be ignored (Continue).

  You can select save slots, but I haven't tested these.
 I'm not sure if they're connected to the save files or not.